Daxziz/NissanConnectEV-Homey/README.md

 ## Configuration Options
 Username **(REQUIRED)**
-The username associated with your NissanConnect EV account.
+The username associated with your official NissanConnect EV account.

 Password **(REQUIRED)**
-The password for the NissanConnect EV account.
+The password for your official NissanConnect EV account.

 Region **(REQUIRED)**
 The region where the NissanConnect EV account is registered.
 Should be one of the following, NE (for Europe), NNA (USA), NCI (Canada), NMA (Australia), NML (Japan).

 Update Interval in Minutes *(optional, default: 60 minutes)*
 The interval between updates if the climate control is off and the car is not charging.
-Set in any time unit (e.g., minutes, hours, days!).
-**NOTICE:** *Providing a low interval will cause the service to refresh more frequently and can negatively impact your 12V battery.*
+**NOTICE:** *Providing a low update interval will cause the service to refresh more frequently and can negatively impact your cars 12V battery.*

 Update Interval (charging) in Minutes *(optional, default: 15)*
 The interval in minutes between updates if the car is charging.